Llandudno Junction railway station

-It is a junction for trains to Llandudno and the Conwy Valley Line, and is one of the busiest stations in North Wales, surpassed only in passenger numbers by Bangor.

 History

 The original station (located to the west of the current station) was opened on 1 October 1858 and served the branch line to Llandudno.
-Built by the St. George's Harbour and Railway Company in 1858, this branch line heads north through Deganwy before terminating in the village.
+Built by the St. George's Harbour and Railway Company in 1858, this branch line heads north through Deganwy before terminating in the town.
 Before the completion of the junction station, the branch line trains from Llandudno ran through to Conwy.

 This was followed by the opening of a second branch line in 1863 – the Conwy Valley Line – which headed south and was built by the Conway and Llanrwst Railway, and became part of the LNWR in 1867.
 It follows the valley of the River Conwy to Llanrwst (where it originally terminated) and Betws-y-Coed (a later terminus in 1869), then follows the Lledr Valley and a two mile long tunnel to terminate at Blaenau Ffestiniog, where passengers can join the Ffestiniog Railway.

 Initially the Conwy Valley line ran into a separate platform on the south side of the station, and a refreshment room was built in 1864.
 But more space was needed to cope with both main line and branch-line traffic, and on 1 October 1897 the present station was opened on a much larger site, the two island platforms offering six through lines with two bays at each end (a total of four through platforms and four bay platforms).
 The opening of the new station allowed the demolition of the former station, but also entailed a diverting of the Conwy Valley branch, which now joined the main line some half a mile further east.
 The old formation was used to store locomotives.